 Buddhistdoor International (BDI) Mission Statement

-From left to right: Raymond Lam, Editor of Buddhistdoor International, Venerable Dhammapala, Director of Buddhistdoor International, and Cathy Ziengs, Executive Coordinator of Buddhistdoor International.
+From left to right: Raymond Lam, Editor of Buddhistdoor International, Venerable Dhammapala, Spiritual Director of Buddhistdoor International, and Cathy Ziengs, Executive Coordinator of Buddhistdoor International.

 Sharing and promoting Buddhist teachings, arts, and culture.

 Based in Hong Kong since 2006, Buddhistdoor.com is a website owned and published by the Tung Lin Kok Yuen charitable foundation.
-As Tung Lin Kok Yuen's international "cyber-temple" website, it provides content in Chinese and English about the gifts of Buddhist teachings, spirituality, arts, and culture to the global community on behalf of the foundation, its board of directors, and affiliated organizations.
+As Tung Lin Kok Yuen's "cyber-temple" website, it provides content in Chinese and English about the Buddhist teachings, spirituality, arts, and culture to the global community on behalf of the foundation, its board of directors, and affiliated organizations.

 Although Tung Lin Kok Yuen was founded by Lady Clara Ho Tung, a devout Pure Land Buddhist, the Buddhistdoor website is expressly non-sectarian and strives to promote solidarity of religious purpose among all mainstream Buddhist traditions.
 Thus, it seeks to build bridges with Buddhists in all countries in the spirit of brotherhood and sisterhood.

-Buddhistdoor International (BDI) focuses on a spectrum of issues of interest that appeal to Buddhist readers while welcoming anyone from other backgrounds desiring to learn more about Buddhism.
+Buddhistdoor International focuses on a spectrum of issues of interest that appeal to Buddhist readers while welcoming anyone from other backgrounds desiring to learn more about Buddhism.
 Some key features include:

 1. History and development of the Theravada, Mahayana, and Vajrayana traditions.